 Delaware Prosecutors and Police are Aggressive in Pursuing Felony Charges

 Delaware’s prosecutors and police are aggressive in pursuing felony charges, especially those involving heroin and other illegal drugs.
 Small-scale misdemeanor activity can unfairly be ramped up to a felony charge because the state failed to exercise sound judgment when assessing the crime.
 When someone has been charged with a felony in Delaware, he or she needs a lawyer with experience in Delaware criminal law to advocate for them.

 Being accused of a crime can be a stressful time in a person’s life, and it is important to find a skilled criminal defense attorney to help the individual through the legal process in Delaware and to give a voice to the accused.

 The dedicated criminal defense lawyers in the Law Offices of Murray, Phillips & Gay have extensive experience in defending individuals accused of crimes in Delaware’s courts.
-The Law Offices of Murray, Phillips & Gay have law offices in Delaware in the cities of Dover, Georgetown, and Wilmington.
+The Law Offices of Murray, Phillips & Gay have law offices in Delaware in the cities of Georgetown, Milford, and Seaford.